How much are my miles and points worth?

-On the other hand, if I am paying out of pocket, I’m probably booking economy unless a fantastic business class sale occurs.
-But if I have the right points or miles, I can book 2 economy award tickets for the same amount of miles as 1 business class award ticket (this is why I encourage you to learn to use transfer partners and airline alliances).
+If I have the right type of points or miles, I could transfer them to certain airline programs to book 2 economy award tickets for 100,000 miles, the same amount of miles as 1 business class award ticket (subject to availability of course).
 Paid fares for 2 economy tickets to Asia probably aren’t going to add up to $10,000, so the cents per point value will be less.
 But the cents per point value doesn’t matter much if the goal is to get 2 tickets to Asia that I would have otherwise paid for.

-The point is, the value of miles is going to vary depending on your travel goals.
+The point is, the value of miles is going to vary, and your travel goals and personal preferences are also a factor when you’re deciding which miles and points will bring you the most value.
 Some people prefer to use miles for premium class award tickets.
 Others would rather stretch miles and points into more tickets and/or trips by booking economy.
-It really comes down to personal preference.
+Neither of these are bad moves.

 I’m kind of a math nerd so I’ll “show my work”…

-To calculate the value of a point, simply divide the plane ticket or hotel room value by the amount of points you’re spending, then multiply by 100.
+To calculate the value of a mile or point, simply divide the plane ticket or hotel room value by the amount of points you’re spending, then multiply by 100.

 The Park Hyatt Tokyo is a World of Hyatt category 7 hotel.
 You can redeem 30,000 World of Hyatt points for a free night at a category 7 hotel.
 Rates at this property are often $600 or more, but on the dates I searched, the average rate was $808.